StevenDevelops/financialheadlines/README.md

-# financialheadlines
+# Financial Headlines
-A script to get financial headlines from NASDAQ
+A PYthon script to get financial headlines from NASDAQ feed